tnddang/BCIT_COMP2526_Assignment2_Tests/README.md

 Get all ArraySet required methods unit tested.
 # Comments:
 19Nov2020 - initial commit.
 I have taken Roger's file and Galina's fine\
-			combined them and pushed as one fine.
+	    combined them and pushed as one file.
 From here we can keep adding new tests.